An Affiliate of the New York Eye and Ear Infirmary of Mount Sinai

 - in emergency circumstances to report a crime; the location of the crime or victims; or the identity, description, or location of the person who committed the crime.

-EXAMPLES OF OTHER PERMISSIBLE OR REQUIRED DISCLOSURES OF HEALTH INFORMATION ABOUT YOU WITHOUT YOUR AUTHORIZATION:
+EXAMPLES OF OTHER PERMISSIBLE OR REQUIRED DISCLOSURES OF YOUR PROTECTED HEALTH INFORMATION WITHOUT YOUR AUTHORIZATION:

 - Business Associates: Some activities of Empire State Ambulatory Surgery Center are provided on our behalf through contracts with business associates.
 Examples of when we may use a business associate include coding and claims submission performed by a third party billing company, consulting and quality assurance activities provided by an outside consultant, billing and coding audits performed by an outside auditor, and other legal and consulting services provided in response to billing and reimbursement issues which may arise from time to time.
 When we enter into contracts to obtain these services, we may need to disclose your PHI to our business associate so that the associate may perform the job which we have requested.
 To protect your PHI, however, we require our business associate to appropriately safeguard your information.

-WE MAY NOT USE OR DISCLOSE YOUR HEALTH INFORMATION FOR THE FOLLOWING PURPOSES WITHOUT YOUR AUTHORIZATION:
+WE MAY NOT USE OR DISCLOSE YOUR PROTECTED HEALTH INFORMATION FOR THE FOLLOWING PURPOSES WITHOUT YOUR AUTHORIZATION:

 - We must obtain an authorization from you to use or disclose psychotherapy notes unless it is for treatment, payment or health care operations or is required by law, permitted by health oversight activities, to a coroner or medical examiner, or to prevent a serious threat to health or safety.

 - We must obtain an authorization for any use or disclosure of your PHI for any marketing communications to you about a product or service that encourages you to use or purchase the product or service unless the communication is either (a) a face-to-face communication or; (b) a promotional gift of nominal value.
 However, we do not need to obtain an authorization from you to provide refill reminders, information regarding your course of treatment, case management or care coordination, to describe a health-related products or services that we provide, or to contact you in regard to treatment alternatives.
-If the marketing involves financial remuneration, we must notify you if such remuneration is involved.
+We must notify you if the marketing involves financial remuneration.

 - We must obtain an authorization for any disclosure of your PHI which constitutes a sale of such PHI.